 Share the questions or the meeting agenda with other interviewers and ask for their input.

-Step #2: Brief the interviewee
+- Brief the interviewee

 Make sure to share all the meeting details and information with the candidates in a clear and timely manner.

-Spasojevic explains that this practice benefits both the candidates and hiring managers:
+Our contributor, Spasojevic, emphasized the importance of allowing the candidates to prepare in advance.
+She explains that this practice benefits both the candidates and hiring managers:

 “Candidates can feel more comfortable and confident coming into the interview fully prepared.
 This means candidates will then have fewer additional questions — which consequently saves interviewers’ time.”

-Step #3: Introduce the technology
+- Introduce the technology

-Whether you’re using the most popular conferencing software, or the super specialized solution for remote interviews, it’s always best to provide instructions to candidates to ensure they can successfully join the meeting.
+Whether you’re using the most popular conferencing software or the super specialized solution for remote interviews, it’s always best to provide instructions to candidates to ensure they can successfully join the meeting.

 You can attach detailed guidelines and tutorials on the video conferencing tool you use alongside other meeting details.